Healthy Homes Assessment Normandale

 Insulation Normandale

-The insulation of the ceiling and underfloor has been compulsory on all rental houses since 1 July 2019.
-Property managers and landlords should ensure that the insulation meets this new standard.
-In some cases, current ceiling insulation, or the insulation of the sub floor space might require to be topped up or replaced.
+Insulation for underfloor and ceilings is a requirement to all rental homes as of July 1st, 2019.
+Property managers and landlords should make sure the insulation meets standards that are in line with the latest standard.
+In some instances, current ceiling insulation, or the insulation of the subfloor space may require to be filled with or replaced.

-The "R" stands for thermal resistance, and it is a measurement of how well insulation is able to resist heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" is a symbol for thermal resistance, and it is a measurement of how well the insulation can withstand heat flow.
+The greater the R-value, the more effective the insulation.

 • Zone 2 – the rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3